For your home – FAQ – Efficiency Works

 An efficiency assessment at your home can help identify inefficiencies in your home and spell out benefits that result from efficiency upgrades.
 You also will be paired with an expert energy advisor who helps review project bids and plan future projects, making the process seamless.

-To schedule a home efficiency assessment, fill out the enrollment form here.
+You can learn more about energy advising and assessments, as well as schedule an appointment here.
 An Efficiency Works representative will call you within three business days to schedule your assessment.
-Learn more about efficiency assessments here.

 • A blower door test to measure air leakage in and out of the home